gokhandemirhan/personal-site/content/posts/2022-01-03-i-created-a-blog-post-from-a-photo-here-is-how.md

 ### Brainstorming

-I want to integrate this into my own blog flow which uses Gatsby, Netlify and Github.
-Maybe there are better ways but as a prrof-of-concept here are the steps I've decided to take for the prototype:
+I want to integrate this into my own blog flow which uses Gatsby, Netlify, and Github.
+Maybe there are better ways but as a proof-of-concept here are the steps I've decided to take for the prototype:

-* Create an webapp that will post photo
+* Create a web app that will post a photo
 * Create an endpoint to accept photo
 * Save photo to drive
 * Run some sort of OCR (Optical Character Recognition) on it to extract words
 * Create a new markdown file with this content
 * Push this file into Github repo
-* Wait for Netlify to finis the development
+* Wait for Netlify to finish the development
 * Think about if there was a better way to spend 01/01/2022

 Looks pretty easy right?
-At least thats what I've thought, but it took me two days an a dozens of new topics to explore.
+At least that's what I've thought, but it took me two days and dozens of new topics to explore.
 They also came with new POC (Proof of Concept) ideas at least.

 ### Frontend

-Ideally this will be a mobile/hybrid application that will allow you to take photo and send it to the API, but for the sake of simplicity I've just create a new React application.
+Ideally, this will be a mobile/hybrid application that will allow you to take a photo and send it to the API, but for the sake of simplicity, I've just created a new React application.

 ```bash
 create-react-app frontend
 ```

-Simple page that has nothing but an input element to upload a photo, and a list to show the uploaded images coming from the API.
-If you have never used FormData before check line 4 to see how we are appending the chosen file then using POST to send it to the backend.
+A simple page that has nothing but an input element to upload a photo, and a list to show the uploaded images coming from the API.
+If you have never used FormData before check line 4 to see how we are appending the chosen file then use POST to send it to the backend.

 ```js{4}
 const [photos, setPhotos] = useState([]);